 - Avoid overtraining.
 Start slowly and rest if you experience discomfort.
 Don’t exercise through pain.

-- This includes other areas as well.
+- Watch out for pain in other areas as well.
 If you’re suffering ankle, hip or back pain then you may be forced to adjust your walk, which can put extra stress on your knees.

 - Be sure to use proper form.
 Replace your shoes every 300 miles to be sure they provide the proper shock absorption.